Managing redundancies for employees on parental leave: NZ legal requirements

 Post-redundancy obligations: The period of preference

-For 26 weeks after the employee's parental leave ends, you must offer them any position that becomes available that is substantially similar to their previous role
+The 26-week period of preference only applies if you were aware of the redundancy before the employee’s parental leave was approved.
+A period of preference means that for 26 weeks after the employee's parental leave ends, you must offer them first any position that becomes available that is substantially similar to their previous role.

 How Crayon can help